-Neal J. Meropol, MD is a medical oncologist, clinical investigator and outcomes researcher who serves as Vice President of Research Oncology at Flatiron Health.
-In this role, he provides scientific and clinical leadership in leveraging Flatiron’s technology platforms to close the gap between research and clinical care.
+Neal J. Meropol, MD is a medical oncologist, clinical investigator and outcomes researcher who serves as Vice President of Research Oncology, and Scientific and Clinical Lead for Clinical Research at Flatiron Health.
+In this role, he provides leadership in leveraging Flatiron’s technology platforms to close the gap between research and clinical care.

 He is currently the appointed chair of the NCI Director’s Clinical Trials and Translational Research Advisory Committee (CTAC), and previously served as Chair of the National Cancer Institute Gastrointestinal Cancer Steering Committee.
 Dr. Meropol completed a four-year term as an elected member of the American Society of Clinical Oncology (ASCO) Board of Directors, and currently serves on the ASCO Research Committee.
 He also served as a member of the National Academies of Science, Engineering and Medicine National Cancer Policy Forum.
 A committed educator, Dr. Meropol was faculty and chair of the AACR/ASCO Methods in Cancer Clinical Research Vail Workshop, and ASCO Leadership Development Program.
 He has authored more than 300 manuscripts, book chapters, and editorials related to cancer prevention, treatment, decision making and health economics.